goshippo/about-us/antipattern.md

 * You don't care about what the customers want
 * You feel unending pressure to deliver
 * You don't know why you are working on something
-* You're learning new technologies only to advance your career

-### You're getting jaded
+### We've made you jaded

 * You listen to "culture" or "behavior" talks with disdain
 * You think leadership sucks
 * You're just here for the free lunch
 * You're just here because your friends are
+* You're learning new technologies only to advance your career